terremoth/awesome-scientific-research/README.md

 # awesome-scientific-research
 Free Scientific Research Sites and Repositories for scientific journals, articles, papers, monographs, dissertation and thesis

-The main idea is to map ```free``` scientific content easy to search and find over the web available in common formats: pdf, epub, mobi and html;
+The main idea is to map ```free``` scientific content easy to search and find over the web available in common formats: pdf, epub, mobi and html.
+This project started as a litte way to help the fight the war against COVID-19 virus;

 ## List
 - [Scielo - The Scientific Library](https://scielo.org/)